fablab-fb16/pcb_workshop_christmas_2023/documentation/Build Instructions.md

 ### Attach and connect battery
 - wrap the battery in tape (for insulation)
-- use rubber band to attach battery to the back of the board (see image)
+- use the rubber band to attach the battery to the back of the board (see image)
 - connect the battery to the battery connector
 - <span style="color:green">Image: battery attached and connected</span>

 ### Attach string (optional)
 - <span style="color:green">Image: string connected</span>

 ### You're done!
-Plug Jumper OFF/ON to the right position and enjoy. ✨
+Plug the Jumper "OFF/ON" to the right position and enjoy. ✨
 Turn the two potentiometers to adjust the blinking pattern and speed.

 For more information check the [Usage Instructions](/documentation/Usage%20Instructions.md).